 - A Phase I Study of SC-002 in Patients with Recurrent or Persistent Small Cell Lung Cancer or Large Cell Neuroendocrine Cancer

 - A Phase I Study of the CVA21 Virus plus Pembrolizumab Immunotherapy in Patients with Advanced Non-Small Cell Lung Cancer or Bladder Cancer

 - A Phase II Study of Rovalpituzumab Tesirine for Recurrent Small Cell Lung Cancer: the TRINITY Study

 Clinical Trials Co-Investigated by Charles M. Rudin

-- A Phase I/II Study of BMS-986012 in Patients with Persistent or Recurrent Metastatic Small Cell Lung Cancer
+- A Phase Ib/II Study of Entinostat plus Pembrolizumab Immunotherapy in Patients with Metastatic Non-Small Cell Lung Cancer